Meråker Line: Architecture

 Peter Andreas Blix was chosen to be the line's main architect.
 Hell was the largest station along the line, at 148 m2.
 Slightly smaller 110 m2 buildings were built at Ranheim, Malvik, Hommelvik and Gudå.
 Smaller 90 m2 station buildings were erected at Leangen, Hegra, Flornes and Meråker.
 These were all built in wood.
 Stylistically, Blix drew inspiration from the freer composition of British railway stations of the 1870s, often resulting in non-symmetrical stations, accented with Gothic inspiration.
 Blix designed stations along the Røros Line and the Jæren Line in similar styles.

 Balthazar Lange designed Trondheim Central Station.
 The originally two-story station was designed in Renaissance Revival architecture.
 With the opening of the Hell–Sunnan Line in 1902, there was a need for a larger station at Hell.
 The Blix' station building was therefore moved to Sunnan Station, while a new and larger building, designed by Paul Due, was built at Hell.
 It received an intermediate style between Dragestil and Jugendstil.

+Driver’s cab documentation

+Cab ride recordings on the Meråker Line show the mountain crossing between Hell and Storlien, including winter operations and gradients.
+Overview: